TaranChowdhury/SpotSense_ML_Model/Readme.md

 # To run code on a local machine

-## It is highly recommended to create a python virtual environment to install all the dependencies.
+* It is highly recommended to create a Python virtual environment to install all the dependencies.
 Here is how you can do it:

-* Create a Python virtual environment and install the dependencies using the following command:
+## Create a Python virtual environment and install the dependencies using the following command:

     * ```pip install virtualenv```
     * ```python3 -m venv myenv```